Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Introduction

 Among these efforts, the Scattering and Neutrino Detector at the LHC occupies a distinct position.
 Although the SND@LHC is designed primarily to study neutrinos produced at the ATLAS interaction point, its geometry, target composition, and location close to the beam collision axis also render it sensitive to new particles whose dominant experimental signature arises from elastic scattering.
 Importantly, SND operates in a regime where neutrino backgrounds are measurable and can be constrained using data from the detector itself or from simulations performed.

 In this work we focus on sub-GeV dark states interacting with the Standard Model through electromagnetic dipole operators.
 In the far-forward region of the LHC, dipolar dark states can be produced efficiently through meson decays, Drell-Yan process, and other photon-mediated pair production channels.
 Once produced, they may scatter in the detector material, yielding observable recoil signals that compete with neutrino-induced backgrounds.
-This interplay between production and scattering defines a region of parameter space where SND@LHC provides sensitivity complementary to that of other facilities.
+This interplay between production and scattering defines a region of parameter space where SND@LHC provides sensitivity complementary to that of other facilities and does not yield leading constraints.

 The purpose of this work is to quantify the reach of SND@LHC for such dark states in a unified framework.
 In Section \ref{SecII}, we introduce the dark state model considered in this study.
 Section \ref{SNDsec} describes the layout of SND@LHC and presents a schematic overview of the detector along with a description of the key components relevant for the detection of neutrinos and FIPs.
 The results of simulations of neutrino backgrounds at the SND@LHC are also presented.
 In Section \ref{prodsec}, we discuss the production channels relevant to our model, including meson decay widths and the resulting spectra of mesons and dark states.
 We compute the production cross-section both in the forward hemisphere and in the pseudorapidity range covered by SND@LHC.
-Finally, in Section \ref{senssec}, we derive constraints from invisible decay widths of mesons and present sensitivity estimates for SND@LHC, comparing them with existing bounds from several experiments operating at different energy scales.
+Finally, in Section \ref{senssec}, we derive constraints from the invisible decay widths of mesons and present sensitivity estimates for SND@LHC, comparing them with existing bounds from several experiments operating at different energy scales.